junxit/us-congress-bills-112/metadata.md

 - 2011-03-11 — Placed on the House Calendar, Calendar No. 16.
 - 2011-03-11 — Reported by the Committee on House Administration.
 H. Rept.
 112-30.
 - 2011-03-11 — Reported by the Committee on House Administration.
 H. Rept.
 112-30.
+- 2011-03-17 — Considered as privileged matter. (consideration: CR H1911)
+- 2011-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-03-17 — On agreeing to the resolution Agreed to by voice vote. (text: CR H1911)
+- 2011-03-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H1911)